Shaquan-Legae/Amazon-Clone/README.md

 Built by Kamogelo Legae.

-This project demonstrates a structured React e-commerce application focused on UI/UX, state management, and real-world frontend architecture patterns.
+This project demonstrates a structured React e-commerce application focused on UI/UX, state management, and real-world frontend architecture patterns.s